Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/03-routing-ospf.md

 router ospf 1
  passive-interface vlan 10
  passive-interface vlan 20
+ passive-interface loopback0
 ```

 This prevents unnecessary OSPF neighbor formation on access networks while still advertising the networks.

+note:
+- passive-interface loopback0 was applied to all routers and core switches.
+- passive-interface vlan 10 & vlan 20 was applied to core switches only.

 ---